ShrishailyaChavan/GNeRF/README.md

 where you replace PATH/TO/CKPT.pt with your trained model checkpoint, and PATH/TO/GT.json with the json file in NeRF-Synthetic dataset.
 Then, just run the  [ATE toolbox](https://github.com/uzh-rpg/rpg_trajectory_evaluation) on the `evaluation` directory.

-## List of Possible Improvements

-For future work, we recommend the following aspects to further improve the performance and stability:

-- **Replace the single NeRF network with [mip-NeRF](https://jonbarron.info/mipnerf/) network**: The use of separate MLPs in the original NeRF paper is a key detail to represent thin objects in the scene, if you retrain the original NeRF with only one MLP you will find a decrease in performance.
-While in our work, a single MLP network is necessary to keep the coarse image and fine image aligned.
-The cone casting and IPE features of mip-NeRF allow it to explicitly encode scale into the input features and thereby enable an MLP to learn a multiscale representation of the scene.

-- **Combine [BARF](https://arxiv.org/abs/2104.06405) to further overcome local minima**: The BARF method shows that susceptibility to noise from positional encoding affects the basin of attraction for registration and present a coarse-to-fine registration strategy.

-- **Combine [NeRF++](https://arxiv.org/abs/2010.07492) to represent the background in real scenes with complex background**.

-        year = {2021}
-    }

-Some code snippets are borrowed from [GRAF](https://github.com/autonomousvision/graf) and [nerf_pl](https://github.com/kwea123/nerf_pl.git).
-Thanks for these great projects.